 Work In-Progress To be completed fall 2019.

 Bridge Meditations is a photographic series and video triptych inspired by personal journeys across the Arlington Bridge, Slaw Rebchuck bridge and Louise bridge, while I was living in Winnipeg's North End.
 Bridge Meditations moves to open up a conversation about the journey, bridges as safe space/sacred space and flight patterns.

 During 2016, I participated in Wood Land School Residency at Plug in ICA, facilitated by Jaimie Issac and Duane Linklater.
-The theme, Daphne Odjig's Thunderbird Woman, was influential to this work as well.
+The theme, Daphne Odjig's Thunderbird Woman, was influential to this work.
 When I look at Daphne Odjig’s Thunderbird Woman, I see her shifting between two bodies; two worlds; two perspectives, while at the same time Thunderbird Woman is cohesive and strong.
 I am prompted to ask: how do Indigenous and settler paths intertwine and crossover when there are different value systems, politics and relationships with the land?